-In order to fully complete the legislation and bylaws regarding the promotion of biofuels, as well as complete transposition of the Directive 28/2009 /EC on the promotion of renewable energy in the part referring to biofuels, Law on biofuels should be prepared.
-Action plan for the use of biofuels (based on this Law), as well as appropriate by-laws that will complete the legal framework and regulate the issues related to the use of biofuels, in accordance with the methodology for determining the biofuels, the obligatory percentage of biofuels, such as the establishment of system for verifying biofuels, the price of mixed biofuels, the possibilities for subsidizing production and use, should be prepared.
-The Ministry of Economy is currently working on allocation of technical assistance for its preparation.
+In order to fully complete the legislation and bylaws regarding the promotion of biofuels, as well as complete transposition of the Directive 28/2009 /EC on the promotion of renewable energy in the part referring to biofuels, Law on biofuels was prepared and it is expected to be adopted by December 2021.
+Action plan for the use of biofuels (based on this Law), as well as appropriate by-laws that will complete the legal framework and regulate the issues related to the use of biofuels, in accordance with the methodology for determining the biofuels, the obligatory percentage of biofuels, such as the establishment of system for verifying biofuels, the price of mixed biofuels, the possibilities for subsidizing production and use, will be prepared after the adoption of the Law.

-In accordance with the Article 15 from the Decision (2012/ 04/ EnMC) Ministry of Economy prepared the First and Second Macedonian Progress Report on the Promotion and Use of Energy from RES in 2014 and 2017.
-This is the third Report and it was developed in accordance with the template recommended by the European Commission, under Article 22(1) of Directive 2009/28/EC.
+In accordance with the Article 15 from the Decision (2012/04/EnMC) Ministry of Economy prepared the First, Second and Third Macedonian Progress Report on the Promotion and Use of Energy from RES in 2014 and 2017.
+This is the fourth Report and it was developed in accordance with the template recommended by the European Commission, under Article 22(1) of Directive 2009/28/EC.

-The energy consumption and production data for 2016 and 2017, are taken from the Energy yearly balances for 2016 and 2017, published by the State Statistical Office.
-In the Energy balances, the final data for 2016 and preliminary data for 2017, are presented.
+The energy consumption and production data for 2018 and 2019, are taken from the Energy yearly balances for 2018 and 2019, published by the State Statistical Office.
+In the Energy balances, the final data for 2018 and preliminary data for 2019, are presented.
 Furthermore, the State Statistical Office, was used as a source of data for the installed capacity.
-Some part of the installed capacity data was covered from the annual reports for 2016 and 2017 from the Energy Regulatory Commission.
-1. Sectoral and overall shares and actual consumption of energy from renewable sources in the preceding 2 years(n-1; n-2 e.g. 2017 and 2016) (Article 22 (1) a of Directive 2009/28/EC).
+Some part of the installed capacity data was covered from the annual reports for 2018 and 2019 from the Energy and water services regulatory commission of the Republic of North Macedonia.

+1. Sectoral and overall shares and actual consumption of energy from renewable sources in the preceding 2 years(n-1; n-2 e.g. 2019 and 2018) (Article 22 (1) a of Directive 2009/28/EC).